JorgeRojo/slack-bitbucket-merge-control-chrome-extension/CODE_STYLE.md

 ### Best Practices

 - Avoid using `!important`
-- Avoid comment in css
+- Avoid comments in CSS
 - Use CSS variables for repeated values

   ```css